sjhuang26/thinking-system/README.md

 ### Overview

-- Science suggests the existence of cognitive maps.
-  - QUOTE ABSTRACT "map-like representations observed in a spatial context may be an instance of general coding mechanisms capable of organizing knowledge of all kinds" [https://www.sciencedirect.com/science/article/pii/S0896627318308560]
+> TODO?
+The overview needs some more cleaning up.

-- The two hypothetical neural circuit constructs are proposed.
+The essay addresses two hypothetical neural circuits (computer science analogy).
+The question is: are these real neural circuits?

 - CPU = Reward and Punishment + operant behavior
 - GPU = Rational Behavior + cognitive map (which accounts for operant behavior) + token painting aptitude

-  - It is proposed that the CPU has no real self-regulation capacity: the GPU is what makes us mature humans.
+It is proposed that the human self-regulation capacity rests entirely in the GPU.
+If so, how much dominance should the CPU have?
+What if our training philosophy were to force the CPU to relinquish virtually all of its responsibility?

 - The GPU would create a special binary signal of rationality (Correct-Incorrect; a **local maxima** of rationality) that could overwrite Reward and Punishment when trained.
+- Not sure how this fits with mainstream therapies?
-- Somewhere along the line, we become contrarians of mainstream therapies like Cognitive Behavioral Therapy and Acceptance and Commitment Therapy.
+  - Cognitive Behavioral Therapy
+  - Acceptance and Commitment Therapy

-- Are these real neural circuits, and if so, how much dominance should the CPU have?
-  - What if our training philosophy were to force the CPU to relinquish virtually all of its responsibility?
-  - How could this be done?
+It is proposed that cognitive maps are a primary actor in the GPU.

+- QUOTE ABSTRACT "map-like representations observed in a spatial context may be an instance of general coding mechanisms capable of organizing knowledge of all kinds" [https://www.sciencedirect.com/science/article/pii/S0896627318308560]

-- The CPU stage may be necessary at a very young age to crystallize the token painting aptitude in the GPU.
+Of course, the CPU stage may be necessary at a very young age to crystallize the token painting aptitude in the GPU.
 - nonverbal acquisition of first principles or mental models
-  - a mesh of first principles subconsciously acquired in a particular sequence
+- a mesh of first principles

+#### Prior art

-- SMART [Strengthening Mental Abilities with Relational Training] training, currently the "only brain training system scientifically proven to raise IQ", is fundamentally unworkable compared to our training.
+Is SMART [Strengthening Mental Abilities with Relational Training] training, currently the "only brain training system scientifically proven to raise IQ", fundamentally unworkable compared to our training?

-  - It cognitively stresses the GPU only by repeating the drills hundreds to thousands of times; our training is far more direct.
+I believe the key principle that SMART training shows us is that **GPU stress leads to positive results**, but also, I believe that SMART training is _inefficient_ at GPU stress.
+SMART training takes thousands of repetitions and we claim that our training has an advantageous training timeline towards **skill generalization**.

 ### Terminology